grahamlicence/ie-friendly/README.md

 # IE friendly
 ## Parsing mobile first styles for IE8 (grunt-ie-friendly)

-IE Friendly removes media queries for IE desktop styles and splits large stylesheets into smaller sizes
+IE Friendly removes media queries for IE desktop styles and splits large stylesheets into smaller sizes.

+Please note this project is no longer actively maintained in light of [end of support for IE8](https://www.microsoft.com/en-us/WindowsForBusiness/End-of-IE-support)

 ## Getting Started
-This plugin requires Grunt `~0.4.2`
+This plugin requires Grunt `^0.4.2`

 Add plugin to your package.json: